OSINTELProject/Rblogdown/content/Daily Rundown/blog-14.md

 These discussions have recently been resumed just prior to the upcoming JCPOA talks.[[5\]](#_ftn5)

-Now going to the issue in Yemen there has been an ongoing offensive by Houthi forces to take Ma’rib, a strategic hub for Saudi Arabia’s coalition forces.
+Now going to the issue in Yemen there has been an ongoing offensive by Houthi forces to take Ma’rib, a strategic hub for Saudi Arabia’s coalition forces where the UN backed government resides.
+This offensive looks to be the decisive element for the future of whatever you want to call this Saudi/Iran Cold War.
+Waiting for the outcome of this offensive seems to be the

 ## Prediction on future viability of JCPOA.